The Secret Keeper

 “The Secret Keeper is delightfully bizarre and ridiculously entertaining” Theatre Weekly 4 ****

-Illicit affairs, theft, murder, government cover-ups and whistleblowing, The Secret Keeper is a personal story with global consequences.
+Illicit affairs, domestic violence, theft, murder, government cover-ups & whistle-blowers – with talking magpies, kooky songs and a murderous gothic heart: The Secret Keeper is a personal story with global consequences.

 Ovalhouse: 11-21 October

 North Wall, Oxford: 28 October